ArtrixTech/DynaGammy/README.md

 make
 ./Gammy
 ```
+NOTE: If make fails with "PlaceholderText is not a member of QPalette" errors in ui_mainwindow.h, delete the offending lines and run make again.

 ## Usage
 Gammy starts minimized in the tray.
 Click on it to open the window.
 Expand the options by dragging the arrow in the bottom right.